How to Create the Most Comprehensive Report from Your Customer Satisfaction Survey

 Score Breakdown

-Companies and representatives need to be able to visualise not only specific ratings but also aggregate scores and percentages, as well as any correlations between those scores and percentages.
+Companies and representatives need to be able to visualize not only specific ratings but also aggregate scores and percentages, as well as any correlations between those scores and percentages.
 The score breakdown shows the aggregated responses by ratings across all surveyed channels, including the collected ratings and what percentage of customers who chose each rating responded to the customer satisfaction survey.

 Man sitting on a couch while working on a laptop.